neongreen/artyom.me/lens-over-tea-4.md

 -----------------------------------------------------------------------------

-You could've noticed a bit of asymmetry in the previous section – we used `Tagged a b` as a function which ignores its input, but we used `a -> Const a b` as a function that remembers its input and doesn't do anything else.
-Isn't there some type specifically created for that?
+You could've noticed a bit of asymmetry in the definition of `from` – we used a custom type (`Tagged a b`) as a function which ignores its input, but we used `a -> Const a b` as a function that remembers its input and doesn't do anything else.
+Isn't there some custom type for that too?

 How might such a type look?